SharkMonkeyApps/WonderCalc/README.md

-## Analytics
+## Analytics and Crash Reporting

-This project is using Firebase Analytics.
+This project is using Firebase Analytics and Crashlytics.
 To enable debugging, tap the WonderCalc target at the top, go to edit scheme, and add the following to arguments passed on launch:
 ```
 -FIRDebugEnabled
 ```